 Grace and Grit

-The stories usually skim over the times of confusion, doubt, despair, grief, pain and self-loathing simply because those experiences muddy up the water and take the punch out of the motivational message that through true grit, the world’s treasures are there for the taking for the man or woman who will grab the handle of courage and fight the good fight with no thought of retreat.
+The stories usually skim over the times of confusion, doubt, despair, grief and self-loathing because those experiences take the punch out of the motivational message that through true grit, the world’s treasures are attainable for those who will grab the handle of courage.

-If it is good to be independent, it stands to reason that it would be bad to be dependent.
-Total independence requires a fierce and aggressive approach to securing our fortress against any enemies that could usurp our invincible personal power.
-Dependence requires submissiveness and the willingness to surrender to circumstances outside of our control.
-Rebuilding Houston will require both independent action and the willingness to accept help.
+Let’s back up and explore some not-so-obvious pitfalls inherent in this “I am invincible” stance.
+If it is good to be independent, it stands to reason that it is bad to be dependent.
+Total independence would require a fierce, aggressive approach to securing our fortress against any enemies that could usurp our invincible power.
+Dependence would require submissiveness and surrendering to circumstances outside of our control.

-As children we were dependent.
-Since we made it to adulthood, we know that we received at least enough sustenance to survive.
+As children, we were dependent.
 We were sustained through no creation of our own.
 We received and we grew.
-We showed up and we thrived.
 Therefore independence cannot be the top of the mountain.
-It is part of the story, just not the whole story.
+It is part of the story, not the whole story.

-Here is a well-kept secret that once you know it, could change your life.
-Here it is: striving, fighting, wrestling life to the ground and extracting all that we can, locks us solidly into the other side of passive victimhood.
-We become active victims.
-We joylessly take on the impossible, we never surrender, and we continually push the boulder up the hill.
-We become human gerbils on the treadmill of life.
-We become tragic victims of endless striving.
+Here is a well-kept secret that could change your life.
+Striving, fighting, wrestling life to the ground and extracting all that you can, locks you solidly into the other side of passive victim.
+You become an active victim.
+You take on the impossible, you never surrender, and you continually push the bolder up the hill.
+You become a human gerbil on the treadmill of life.
+You become a tragic victim of endless striving.

-We are unable to relax, to enjoy, to love or be loved or to experience real satisfaction.
-We function on automatic pilot, devoid of the spontaneity and wonder that was once a part of the child that is trapped inside of our invulnerable adult façade.
+You become unable to relax, enjoy, love and be loved.
+You become a human doing on automatic pilot devoid of the spontaneity and wonder that was once a part of the child that is trapped inside of your invulnerable adult façade.

-Instead of continuing to struggle, let us take up the fight for a new loveliness of a life of our own making that allows us to thrive, nurtured and sustained by the gifts birthed from the marriage of grace and grit.
+Own your pain and give up your long-suffering.
+Take up the quest for a new loveliness of a life of your own making that allows you to be nurtured and sustained by the gifts birthed from the marriage of Grace and Grit.